 Here are my favorite Albuquerque day trips!

-Albuquerque, New Mexico is affordable, livable, and has a truly unique personality thanks to the amalgam of cultures that has shaped its culture for hundreds of years.
+Albuquerque, New Mexico is affordable, livable, and has a truly unique personality thanks to the amalgam of cultures that have shaped its culture for hundreds of years.
 However, to truly understand what has contributed to the uniqueness of Albuquerque, you need to explore beyond its borders.
 So let’s do that!
-Here is an ever growing list of my favorite days trips for anyone who visits Albuquerque.
+Here is an ever growing list of the best days trips for anyone who visits Albuquerque.

 Santa Fe, New Mexico